Golden Globes: 10 things to know, from Chadwick Boseman’s posthumous award to the Rudy Giuliani jokes

 Tina Fey and Amy Poehler’s monologue took aim at the Hollywood Foreign Press Association

-Fey (live from New York!) and Poehler (in Los Angeles) kicked off the night with their best attempt to keep things punchy, including an assortment of bits poking fun at the socially distanced gathering and the usual roast of the night’s nominees.
+Fey (live from New York!) and Poehler (in Los Angeles) kicked off the night with their best attempt to keep things punchy, including bits poking fun at the socially distanced gathering and the usual roast of the night’s nominees.

 They acknowledged some upsides of avoiding an in-person ceremony, such as the bizarre drunken antics of the typical festivities, like “Quentin Tarantino crawling under the tables just touching people’s feet,” Poehler quipped.